ninjaframework/ninja/ninja-core/src/site/markdown/documentation/basic_concepts/controllers.md

 accepted by Joda Time library.

-Therefore you don't have to worry if input is for instance Xml or Json.
+Therefore you don't have to worry if input is for instance XML or JSON.
 You simply get a parsed object.

 ## Ninja and content negotiation